 Issues on how ‘no guns in my apartments’ would be applied

-“You run into a few issues in terms of how that is applied in actual practice.
-For instance, where you have a law that says landlords can prohibit gun possession in an apartment unit in a lease, well, how are you possibly going to enforce that?
+“You run into a few issues in terms of how the prohibition can be applied in actual practice.
+For instance, where you have a law that says ‘landlords can prohibit gun possession in an apartment unit in a lease,’ well, how are you possibly going to enforce that?
 You don’t know what a tenant brings into the property,” Dobbins said.

-“You don’t know what they’re going to have in their home.
+“You don’t know what a tenant is going to have in their home.
 You don’t know if they have weapons in their apartment unit.
 You can’t really go in and inspect for weapons.
-If they have a safe you can’t go look in the safe to see if they have weapons.
-Even if a state has a rule that says you can prohibit weapons, there’s no practical way to enforce that rule.
+If they have a safe, you can’t go look in the safe to see if they have weapons.
+Even if a state has a rule that says you can prohibit weapons, there’s no practical way to enforce that prohibition.

 “The landlord says, ‘Well, having a weapon on a private property is not a protected class like the protected classes listed above.
 Having a right to possess a weapon in one’s apartment unit is not a current enumerated protected class,” Dobbins said.

-“But, I tend to disagree with those people who say it’s not a protected class because there is a constitutional personal right to bear arms – period.
+“But, I tend to disagree with those people who say it’s not a protected class, because it is clear that there is a constitutional “personal right” to bear arms – period.
 The protected classes in the housing arena listed above are all federal mandates.
 Well, an enumerated constitutional right in my mind is the same thing.
-A court case will determine that issue at some point.”
+A court case will determine that issue in a landlord-tenant relationship at some point.”

-Let’s back up and look at the issue if a landlord wants to say ‘no guns in my apartments’
+Let’s back up and look at the issue of no guns in my apartments

-If a landlord says “no guns in my apartments,” Dobbins suggested looking at two 2nd Amendment cases he thinks makes the tenant’s right to a weapon in the tenant’s apartment unit a personal right, and thus, a protected class.
+Dobbins suggested looking at two Second Amendment cases that he thinks make the tenant’s right to a weapon in the tenant’s apartment unit a personal right, and thus, a protected class.

 “Here’s what we know.
-The federal government can impose some restrictions on guns.
-There have been a lot of debates over time as to what the 2nd Amendment means because it has a phrase in it regarding militias and it also talks about “the people’ right” as opposed to a “person’s right”.
+The federal government can impose some restrictions on gun possession.
+There have been a lot of debates over time as to what the Second Amendment means because it has a phrase in it regarding militias and it also talks about ‘the people’s right’ as opposed to a ‘person’s right.’
 There’s been this idea that the ability or the right to bear arms is not a personal right.
 Rather, that it is a right of the people for a prepared militia.

 “This issue came up in a case in the U.S. Supreme Court in 2008.
 It’s called the Heller Case.
 It dealt with individual rights to possess weapons.
-The Heller case made it very clear that there is an individual right to possess weapons as opposed to just a right of the people for the purposes of maintaining a militia.
+The Heller case made it very clear that there is an “individual right” to possess weapons as opposed to just a right of the people for the purposes of maintaining a militia,” Dobbins said.

-“In 2010, the McDonald case went before the Supreme Court and that dealt with the 14th Amendment, which forbids states from passing rules to the contrary of the federal law.
-There were basically four elements in McDonald that they dealt with: whether there could be a state prohibition against handgun ownership, whether a state could force an annual gun registration and impose a fee for annual registration, require that guns be registered prior to acquisition, and whether a gun could be forever unable to be registered if the registration lapsed.
-Those laws were struck down in the McDonald case.
+“In 2010, the McDonald case went before the Supreme Court and that dealt with the 14th Amendment, which forbids states from passing rules to the contrary of federal law.
+There were basically four elements in McDonald that they dealt with: whether there could be a state prohibition against handgun ownership, whether a state could force an annual gun registration and impose a fee for annual registration, whether it could be required that guns be registered prior to acquisition, and whether a gun could be forever unable to be registered if the registration lapsed.
+Those state laws were struck down in the McDonald case.
 Basically the opinion stated that the 14th Amendment applies as to the individual right to possess guns and that states cannot pass laws that infringe upon that federal constitutional right.

-“So it seems to me that private landlords forbidding tenants from possessing firearms in their apartment unit could be successfully challenged based on the 2nd Amendment, I think, because Heller and McDonald make it a personal right, which I think makes it a protected class,” Dobbins said.
+“So it seems to me that private landlords forbidding tenants from possessing firearms in their apartment unit could be successfully challenged based on the Second Amendment and Fourteenth Amendment, I think, because Heller and McDonald make possession of a weapon a personal right, which I think makes it a protected class,” Dobbins said.

-“I guess the simple answer is in those five states that we mentioned … private landlords in those states can choose what they want to do, but when a private landlord chooses to ban tenants’ ability to possess a firearm in their apartment unit they face the ugly music of liability issues and constitutional infringement,” he said.
+“I guess the simple answer is in those six states that we mentioned … private landlords in those states can choose what they want to do, but when a private landlord chooses to ban tenants’ ability to possess a firearm in their apartment unit they face the ugly music of liability issues and constitutional infringement issues,” he said.

-Dobbins said he would propose the following lease clause for landlords to consider.
+Dobbins said he would propose the following lease clauses for landlords to consider.

-“For me, as a landlord, I would say ‘No weapons in the common area.’
+- “As a landlord, I say, ‘No weapons in the common area.’
 This is something that I put in my leases and in my client leases.
-It provides reason, accountability and protections for the Landlord, the tenants and staff.
+It provides reason, accountability and protections for the landlord, the tenants and staff.
 It’s a section called ‘Weapons’ for the lease and this is what it says:

 “That’s my clause,” Dobbins said.
-“It covers a lot of ground because I don’t want to take away tenants’ the right under the 2nd Amendment after the Heller and McDonald cases yet we need to make sure that tenants understand, in the common areas especially, if they brandish or show a weapon they will be evicted.
-However, I do not think it is a good idea to take away a tenant’s right to possession in their own apartment unit.
+“It covers a lot of ground because I don’t want to take away tenants’ right under after the Heller and McDonald cases, yet we need to make sure that tenants understand, in the common areas especially, if they brandish or show a weapon they will be evicted.
+However, I do not think it is a good idea to take away a tenant’s right to possession in their own apartment unit or home.
 That is just how I personally look at it.
 Each private landlord has to make a decision on this subject based on an analysis of all the factors set forth in this article.
-I suggest you talk to your attorney and your insurance broker to make your own decision on the subject,” Dobbins said.
+I suggest you talk to your attorney and your insurance broker to make your own decision on the subject is sound,” Dobbins said.

 What about restrictions on ammunition in apartments?

-If a private landlord says ‘no guns in my apartments’ can the landlord say you can only have so much ammunition?
-Or no ammunition?
+In addition to no guns in my apartments can the private sector and private landlords say you can only have so much ammunition?
+Or no ammunition at all?

-“Yeah, private landlords can if they want to, but the same factors are at issue as for gun possession in a tenant-rented unit.”
+“Yeah, private landlords can if they want to, but the same factors are at issue as for gun possession in a tenant-rented unit,” Dobbins said.

 “Here’s another issue to think about.
 Let’s say a private landlord prohibits the possession of firearms and the private landlord calls their property now a ‘gun-free zone’ or a ‘weapon-free zone.’
 In my mind, they’ve done exactly what the schools have done when you call a school a gun-free zone.
 You’ve just opened it up to the crazy people and you’ve said, ‘Hey, nobody here has weapons.
 Come over here and break in.
 Come over here and cause havoc to our property because no one is allowed to have weapons here and cannot defend themselves.
 Come in and steal from them, rob them, do whatever you want to do with them.’